 - Gross-Up Close-Up: Every time we see a character up close.

-- Heroic BSOD: Omarn for most of the series.
+- Heroic BSoD: Omarn for most of the series.

 - In Name Only: This is barely a The Simpsons fan film series.
-The first episode has a lot of resemblence, but after that it isn't even in name, as Homer and Bart get random name changes.
-First off, they removed almost everyone in the original Simpsons cast, killed off some of the characters that where in, derailed Bart into an Emo Teen, added strange OCs and crossovers, had the third episode be a total Mind Screw, and changed the remaining character's designs.
+The first episode has a lot of resemblance to one, but after that it isn't even in name, as Homer and Bart get random name changes.
+First off, they removed almost everyone in the original Simpsons cast, killed off some of the characters that were in, derailed Bart into an Emo Teen, added strange OCs and crossovers, had the third episode be a total Mind Screw, and changed the remaining character's designs.
 They don't even call it a Simpsons fan fic; they just say it's Bart based cartoons on their original site.

 - Lighter and Softer: "The Blue Family".
 In spades.

 - Machine Monotone: Bart's voice in the 3rd episode.
 It's virtually impossible to tell the gender of the voice actor.

 - No Name Given: Quite a few original characters.